-Matthew Deffebach leads the Labor, Employment and Immigration Practice Group and co-leads the Litigation Department at Haynes and Boone.
-Having tried, as first chair, six matters in just the past four years, he is often entrusted with significant trial matters.
+Matthew Deffebach leads the Labor and Employment Practice Group and co-leads the Litigation Department at Haynes and Boone.
+Having tried, as first chair, nine matters in just the past five years, he is often entrusted with significant trial matters.

 As an employment litigator, he has managed several teams overseeing national wage and hour collective (or class) action disputes.
-Matthew also routinely counsels clients and assists them with disputes concerning discrimination, harassment, retaliation, disability issues, non-competition and similar agreements, misappropriation of trade secrets, wrongful termination, social media, and similar matters.
-He is a frequent speaker, having conducted more than 100 trainings for clients on employment law compliance and appearing at dozens of seminars and conferences.
+Matthew also routinely counsels clients and assists them with disputes concerning discrimination, harassment, retaliation, disability issues, misappropriation of trade secrets, wrongful termination, social media, and similar matters.
+He is a frequent speaker, having conducted more than 125 trainings for clients on employment law compliance and appearing at dozens of seminars and conferences.

 After meeting Matthew, it is easy to understand why so many of his clients are long-term, loyal clients.
-In 2010, Law360 named him a Rising Star and one of ten employment lawyers under 40 to watch.
+In 2010, Law360 by Portfolio Media, Inc. named him a "Rising Star" and one of ten employment lawyers under 40 to watch.
 Thereafter, he received the 2013 International Law Office (ILO) and Lexology Client Choice award as the sole recipient in the Employment and Labor category in Texas.